 Leave the plugs in the tube ends until the filter-drier is installed.
 The optimal location for the filter-drier is close to the indoor coil.
-Install the filter-drier with the arrow pointing towards the indoor coil.
+Heat pump filter-driers are "bi-flow" type.
+Either end can be pointed towards indoor coil.
 Refer to Figure 5.

-F. SERVICE VALVES
+G. SERVICE VALVES

-Service valves are closed and tube stubs are plugged from the factory.
+Service valves are closed and plugged from the factory.
 Outdoor units are shipped with a dry nitrogen holding charge sealed in the unit.
-Leave the service valves closed until all other refrigerant system work is complete or the charge will be lost.
+Leave the service valves closed until all other refrigeration system work is complete or the charge will be lost.
 Leave the plugs in place until line set tubing is ready to be inserted.